Bava12062006/Chatbot/README.md

 **DOMAIN NAME**:PYTHON PROGRAMMING

-*INTERNSHIP DATE*:December 25th to January 25th
+**INTERNSHIP DATE**:December 25th to January 25th

-*MENTOR NAME*:NEELA SANTHOSH
+**MENTOR NAME**:NEELA SANTHOSH

+#Description This Python program is a simple chatbot designed using the Natural Language Toolkit (NLTK) library.
+The chatbot is capable of recognizing user input and providing appropriate responses based on predefined patterns.